Darion Conner: Arena Football League (1999–2005)

-Arrest and conviction
+Arrest and vehicular homicide conviction

-In 2005, Conner was arrested and convicted of DUI-manslaughter and Vehicular homicide, after a September 4, 2004 car accident left a bicyclist, Jonathan Michael Conklin, 32 of Carrollwood, Florida, dead.
+In 2005, Conner was arrested and convicted of DUI-manslaughter and vehicular homicide, after a September 4, 2004 car accident while he had a BAC of .27 left a bicyclist, Jonathan Michael Conklin, 32 of Carrollwood, Florida, dead.
 A witness testified at Conner's July 2005 trial, that just before 2 a.m. on September 4, 2004, Conner was driving a Toyota Land Cruiser on Linebaugh Avenue.
 They also said that Conner's headlights were off when he first turned onto Linebaugh.
 He then turned them on but swerved across the road lines.
 The prosecution argued that Conner veered into the bike lane and struck Conklin.

-Conner was convicted of DUI-manslaughter and Vehicular Homicide and is currently serving a 15-year prison sentence, the maximum allowed punishment.
+Conner was convicted of DUI-manslaughter and vehicular homicide and served a 15-year prison sentence, the maximum allowed punishment.
 In July 2008, an appeals court ruled that he would be given a retrial.
+Regardless of the retrial however, Conner was still sentenced to 15 years in prison (with four years of time served at that point).
+He was released in 2018.